iOSayedAhmed/Paymob-Assessment/README.md

 2. Open the playground files in Xcode.
 3. Run each playground file to see the output of the solution functions.

+## Note: If you want to test all problems in one place

+please choose the `Feat_AllSolution branch` and you will find a `AllSolutions.playground` file .